fentosc/starter-hugo-academic/content/inprogress/fg2023/index.md

 ---
-title: "Historical Persistence and the Dynamics of Development"
+title: "Making a Growth Miracle: Historical Persistence and the Dynamics of Development"
 authors:
 - admin
 - Jonas Gathen